connexcs/docs/carrier.md

 ### Stats

-You can view your stats by clicking on the tab “Stats”.
-In the image given below, there are no calls being placed that’s why the graph is showing a straight line.
+You can view various stats by clicking on the tab “Stats”.
 ![alt text][carrier-stats]

 ### Reply Management